Mormehtar/eslahan/readme.md

         .addField("father", dependencyField(env.getTable("father")));
     env.finalize();

-We've got a system of 4 tables, where `mother` and `grandFather` tables consist of only key column `id` each defined as UUID.
+We've got a system of 4 tables, where `mother` and `grandFather` tables consist of single (key) column `id` each, defined within Eslahan as UUID.
 `father` table depends on `grandFather` table via `grandFather` field, and contains a key field `id` that also is defined as UUID.
-`daughter` table depends on `father` and `mother` tables via `father` and `mother` fields respectively, and contains a key field `id` that again is defined as UUID.
+`daughter` table depends on `father` and `mother` tables via `father` and `mother` fields respectively, and contains a key field `id` that, again, is defined as UUID.
-Now, when we have described DB structure, we may generate easily a couple of stepsisters:
+Now, when we have described DB structure, we are able to generate easily a couple of stepsisters:

     var daughterTable = env.getTable("daughter");
     var sister1 = daughterTable.insert();